cssr-tools/pyopmnearwell/docs/_sources/introduction.rst.txt

     export PYTHONPATH=$PYTHONPATH:/Users/dmar/Github/opm-common/build/python .

 .. warning::
-    The h2store option is under development and it is based on an input deck available in `opm-tests <https://github.com/OPM/opm-tests/blob/master/diffusion/BO_DIFFUSE_CASE1.DATA>`_.
-Currently the PVT tables
+    The H2CH4 template in the h2store model folder is under development and it is based on an input deck available in `opm-tests <https://github.com/OPM/opm-tests/blob/master/diffusion/BO_DIFFUSE_CASE1.DATA>`_.
+In addition, the templates
+    in the co2eor model are based on an input deck available in `opm-publications <https://github.com/OPM/opm-publications/blob/master/dynamic_blackoil/SPE5.BASE>`_.
-    in that example are used, limiting the range of reservoir pressure and temperature, it is in the TODO list to extend this.
+    Currently the PVT tables in those examples are used, limiting the range of reservoir pressure and temperature, it is in the TODO list to extend this.